CJC-1295 vs Modified GRF (1-29): The DAC vs No-DAC Distinction, Explained

-Sermorelin is a Category 1 compounded peptide — prescribed through licensed US compounding pharmacies — and most patients receive it in standardised vial sizes (3 mg, 5 mg, 9 mg, or 15 mg).
-The reconstitution math is simple, but the optimal injection timing (pre-bed, aligned with natural GH pulsatility) and the typical dose range (200–500 mcg per injection) differ from other peptides in this reference set.
-This page covers the per-vial-size math with a free calculator pre-filled for the standard protocol.
+Sermorelin dosing is mostly about timing — pin before sleep so the GH pulse hits the natural overnight window.
+It's a Category 1 compounded peptide, scripted through licensed US 503A compounding pharmacies, and it ships in standardised vial sizes (3 mg, 5 mg, 9 mg, or 15 mg).
+The reco math is straightforward, but the optimal pin timing (pre-bed, riding the natural GH pulse) and the typical dose range (200–500 mcg per pin) work different from most other peptides in this set.
+This page runs the per-vial-size math with a free calculator pre-filled for the standard protocol.

 Key Takeaways

-- —Sermorelin ships in 3 mg, 5 mg, 9 mg, or 15 mg lyophilised vials from compounding pharmacies.
-2 mL BAC water is the standard reconstitution volume.
+- —Sermorelin ships in 3 mg, 5 mg, 9 mg, or 15 mg lyo vials from 503A compounding pharmacies.
+2 mL BAC water is the default reco volume.

-- —Sermorelin's IGF-1 response is capped by pituitary reserve — see sermorelin vs HGH for the mechanism ceiling and when exogenous HGH might be more appropriate.
+- —Sermorelin's IGF-1 response is capped by your pituitary reserve — see sermorelin vs HGH for the mechanism ceiling and when exogenous HGH actually fits better.

 | Vial Size | BAC Water | Concentration | Typical Protocol |